aaru-dps/Aaru/README.md

 To see last changes, check the [changelog](Changelog.md).
 To see list of pending things to do, check the [list of issues](https://github.com/aaru-dps/Aaru/issues).

-If you want to contribute in any way please read the [contributing guide](CONTRIBUTING.md).
+If you want to contribute in any way please read thea [contributing guide](CONTRIBUTING.md).

 Stable releases in [Github](https://github.com/aaru-dps/Aaru/releases).